- Advocacy Alerts

 Pursuing New Tools to Address Nutrient-Related Water Quality Challenges

-Additionally, NACWA is increasingly seeing examples of flexible interpretations and applications of the Clean Water Act (CWA) and the Act’s regulatory framework, which have supported improved water quality at a lower cost than the more conventional approaches that are historically used by federal and state regulators.
-NACWA is working to promote more productive, collaborative, and flexible approaches to nutrient management.
+NACWA is increasingly seeing examples of flexible interpretations and applications of the CWA and the Act’s regulatory framework, which have supported improved water quality at a lower cost than the more conventional approaches that are historically used by federal and state regulators.
+NACWA is working to promote these more productive, collaborative, and flexible approaches to nutrient management.